 The computer displays the error message BIOS APPLICATION ERROR 501.

-The computer stops at a black Screen and it will not enter any of the Boot Options, such as: the BIOS Setup Utility, Hardware Diagnostic Tools, System Recovery screens, etc.
+The computer stops at a black or blank screen and it will not enter any of the Boot Options, such as: the BIOS Setup Utility, Hardware Diagnostic Tools, System Recovery screens, etc.

-The computer does not boot and the Caps Lock key blinks twice or the computer emits beep codes.
+The computer does not boot and the Caps Lock or Num Lock LED blinks twice or the computer emits beep codes.

-If the computer shows any of the symptoms listed above and it won’t boot up, use this document to restore the BIOS.
+If the computer shows any of the previous symptoms and it does not boot up, use this document to restore the BIOS.